abdul4rehman215/Linux-Security-Administration-Specialist/lab19-configuring-selinux-for-security/interview_qna.md

-# 🎯 Interview Questions & Answers
-## Lab 19 – Configuring SELinux for Security
+# 🎤 Interview Q&A - Lab 19: Configuring SELinux for Security

 ---